 - Level One: Advice, advocacy and signposting to local services.
 Access to a personal support worker through a visit and/or access to a helpline in prison, subject to approval of Governor or in the community.
 This support is on going and not limited

 - Level Two: As above but also allocated a personal volunteer befriender/advocate to assist access to local services during the early stages following their release from prison.
 Limited to maximum two months support.

 - Level Three: Intensive mentoring/care support for a person who is high risk and/or care assessed by an enhanced DBS checked support worker.
 Where possible, referrals will be made to local specialist agencies.
-Restore SN will continue to monitor by offering Level One support to ensure specialist services are delivered where appropriate.
+Restore Support Network will continue to monitor by offering Level One support to ensure specialist services are delivered where appropriate.